Construction notices

 Project Manager

-Who: The City of Ottawa has retained the contractor, Sulpher Construction, to complete the work.
+Who: The City of Ottawa has retained Jp2g Consultants Inc. to undertake the geotechnical investigation work for the project.

 Construction disruptions